 His main research interests are developing the links between finance and macroeconomics in general equilibrium models and has published widely in economics journals.
 He is also editor of the Cambridge University Press series on economics, Modern Macroeconomic Policymaking and an associate editor of several journals.
 He has recently published a book on Developments in Macro-Finance Yield Curve Modelling by Cambridge University Press and a number of papers related to the impact of quantitative easing on financial market prices.

 He is Professor of Economics at the University of Kent, and also part-time Professor of Economics at Cambridge.
 He was previously Professor of Economics at the University of St Andrews and Fellow at Clare College, Cambridge.
 He has worked at the Bank of England as an Official working on Monetary Policy and as Chief Quantitative Economist at BNP Paribas, and has served as Chair of the Money, Macro, Finance Study Group.
-He has acted as Specialist Adviser to the House of Commons Treasury Committee and academic adviser to both the Bank of England and HM Treasury, and to many central banks as well as the Bank for International Settlements, and is the current Gresham Professor of Commerce (see here).
+He has acted as Specialist Adviser to the House of Commons Treasury Committee and academic adviser to both the Bank of England and HM Treasury, and to many central banks as well as the Bank for International Settlements, and held the post of Gresham Professor of Commerce from 2014-2018 (see here).

 Publications by Prof Jagjit S. Chadha